hailo-ai/Hailo-Application-Code-Examples/yolov5_yolov7_detection_cpp/README.md

 6. Prints the object detected + confidence to the screen
 5. Prints statistics

-NOTE: Currently support only devices connected on a PCIe link.
+NOTE: Currently supports only devices connected on a PCIe link.

 Prequisites:
 OpenCV 4.2.X